• Skip to main content

 • Cons:

-The Boca Raton Resort is an iconic luxury resort in Boca Raton, Florida with a rich history as a popular vacation destination since 1926.
-Over the years, it’s been owned by several companies and individuals and was purchased by Michael Dell and his investment group, MSD Partners, in 2019.
-They have invested over $200 million in renovations in an effort to bring it back to its old glory.
+The Boca Raton is an iconic luxury resort in South Florida with a rich history dating back to 1926.
+After being owned by several companies over the years, it was purchased by Michael Dell and his investment group, MSD Partners, in 2019.
+They’ve invested over $200 million in renovations to restore the property to its original glory.

 Location